qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/image.rst

 * Auto sizing
 * Configurable second image for the disabled state
 * Support for PNG files with alpha transparency in all browsers (including IE6)
+* Support for a loading event (only available for images loaded externally)

 .. _pages/widget/image#demos: